mostafa-mansour1/previewAnyFile/README.md

 # How it work

 # For IOS
-Using ios built in class [QLPreviewController](https://developer.apple.com/documentation/quicklook/qlpreviewcontroller), A QLPreviewController can display previews for the following items:
+Using the built-in class [QLPreviewController](https://developer.apple.com/documentation/quicklook/qlpreviewcontroller), A QLPreviewController can display previews for the following items:
 - iWork documents
 - Microsoft Office documents (Office ‘97 and newer)